ossobv/planb/README-zpool.rst

 The disks don't *need* to have the same size, but it helps (and hot spares will need to match the largest, for obvious reasons).
-For the common setup, you'll use the entire disk and not a partition. (*ZFS* will do its own parititioning, but you don't need to worry about that.)
+For the common setup, you'll use the entire disk and not a partition. (*ZFS* will do its own partitioning, but you don't need to worry about that.)

 You will want to *triple check* which disks you're using.
 You don't want to overwrite your operating system (OS) or some other important data.